-I studied fine art at the University in Brighton.
-I have also practised as an art psychotherapist in the NHS for over twenty years.
-My dual practice as an artist and psychotherapist inform one and other.
-Both reflect an enduring passion for using art as a way of giving form to what is unformulated: expressing things that may feel impossible to put in to words.
+I am a Sussex based artist who has also practised as an art psychotherapist in the NHS for over twenty years.
+My dual practice as an artist and psychotherapist inform one and other: both reflect an enduring passion for using art as a way of giving form to what is unformulated, expressing things that may feel impossible to put into words.